 Louisiana has invested hundreds of millions of dollars over the past two decades restoring its barrier islands and shorelines and plans to continue to invest in rebuilding these features.
 Khalil and Raynie (2015) suggested a system-wide approach over restoring and maintaining individual barrier islands.
 They further recommended that an integrated, system-wide approach acknowledges and embraces the interconnected nature of internal marshes, bays, tidal inlets/passes, and barrier islands as they all constitute one system.
 This approach was partly adopted and recommended by the 2017 Coastal Master Plan (CPRA 2017).
 CPRA has adopted this approach and currently developing a Louisiana's Barrier Island System Management (BISM) Program.
-Rather than recommending specific barrier island and shoreline projects and assigning them to a certain implementation period, CPRA intends to restore and maintain the Terrebonne, Timbalier, and Barataria barrier islands and shorelines as part of a regular rebuilding program (Khalil, Raynie, and LeBlanc, 2019).
-In addition, CPRA plans to continue system-wide monitoring, exploration and management of compatible sediment via acquisition of geotechnical and geophysical data, and improving overall understanding of sediment management requirements to support the sediment needs and prioritization of the current 2017 Coastal Master Plan projects (CPRA 2017).
-This will allow monitoring and assessment of these critical features to help direct project investment and for CPRA to be able to strategically respond when catastrophic events like future hurricanes impact these areas.
+Rather than recommending specific barrier island and shoreline projects and assigning them to a certain implementation period, CPRA intends to and have restored and maintained the Terrebonne, Timbalier, and Barataria barrier islands and shorelines as part of a regular rebuilding program (Khalil, Raynie, and LeBlanc, 2019).
+CPRA continued system-wide monitoring, exploration and management of compatible sediment via acquisition of geotechnical and geophysical data, and improving overall understanding of sediment management requirements to support the sediment needs and prioritization of the 2017 Coastal Master Plan projects (CPRA 2017).
+This allow monitoring and assessment of these critical features to help direct project investment and for CPRA to be able to strategically respond when catastrophic events like future hurricanes impact these areas.
+During 2020-2021 a program with funding from BOEM was implemented under the Louisiana Sediment Management Plan (LASMP) to utilize the existing data from LASARD, SWAMP, and BICM and other sources (e.g. ACRE, 2019; Kindinger et al., 2002; Flocks et al., 2009) to: (1) develop and explore unconventional out-of-system offshore sand resource prospects for barrier island restoration; (2) develop and explore mixed-sediment resource prospects for marsh, ridge, and landbridge restoration and evaluate impacts of using in-system borrow material in Barataria and Terrebonne/Timbalier Bays; and (3) characterize sand sources and sinks in the active barrier island system to refine operational sediment budgets (ACRE, 2019) and inform barrier island sand management and restoration strategies.
+These sediment sources will help restoration of barrier islands more efficiently and cost effectively.
+Simultaneously, Borrow Area Management and Monitoring (BAMM) - 2 was initiated.
+In 2022 CPRA received funding through the Louisiana Trustee Implementation Group (LA TIG) for development of the Barrier Island Restoration Tradeoff Analysis (BIRTA) toolkit, a system of databases and tools that automate implementation of the BISM workflow through data analysis and predictive modeling.